TykTechnologies/tyk-helm-chart/README.md

 > MongoDB is not required for Tyk Community Edition or Hybrid Gateways

-To get started quickly, you can use these rather excellent Redis and MongoDB charts to get going:
+To get started quickly, you can use mongo.yaml and redis.yaml manifests to install MongoDB and Redis inside your kubernetes cluster.
+**Please note that this must not ever be used in production and for anything but a quick start evaluation only, use external DBs or Helm charts for MongoDB and Redis in any other case.**
+We're providing this Mongo and Redis manifests that will loose your data on restart as an example, so you can quickly have Tyk running.

+	kubectl create namespace tyk
+	kubectl apply -f deploy/dependencies/mongo.yaml -n tyk
+	kubectl apply -f deploy/dependencies/redis.yaml -n tyk

+Another option for Redis and MongoDB could be charts provided by Bitnami:

 	helm repo add bitnami https://charts.bitnami.com/bitnami
 	helm repo update
-	kubectl create namespace tyk-ingress
+	kubectl create namespace tyk
-	helm install tyk-mongo bitnami/mongodb --set "replicaSet.enabled=true" -n tyk-ingress (follow notes from the installation output to get connection details) helm install tyk-redis bitnami/redis -n tyk-ingress
+	helm install tyk-mongo bitnami/mongodb --set "replicaSet.enabled=true" -n tyk (follow notes from the installation output to get connection details and update them in `values.yaml` file) helm install tyk-redis bitnami/redis -n tyk
-	(follow notes from the installation output to get connection details)
+	(follow notes from the installation output to get connection details and update them in `values.yaml` file)

 > *Important Note regarding TLS:* This helm chart assumes TLS is being used by default, so the gateways will listen on port 443 and load up a dummy certificate.
 You can set your own default certificate by replacing the files in the certs/ folder.

 > *Important Note regarding MongoDB:* This helm chart enables the PodDisruptionBudget for MongoDB with an arbiter replica-count of 1.
 If you intend to perform system maintenance on the node where the MongoDB pod is running and this maintenance requires for the node to be drained, this action will be prevented due the replica count being 1.
 Increase the replica count in the helm chart deployment to a minimum of 2 to remedy this issue.

 ## Install Tyk Community Edition
-> **Warning**: This is highly experimental, technical support is not available.

-To install, *first modify the `values_community_edition.yaml` file to add redis details*:

-	helm install tyk-ce -f ./values_community_edition.yaml ./tyk-headless -n tyk-ingress
+	helm install tyk-ce -f ./values_community_edition.yaml ./tyk-headless -n tyk

-> **Warning**: Tyk Service Mesh capability is not currently supported with Tyk CE

 ## Install Tyk Pro
-To install, *first modify the `values.yaml` file to add redis and mongo details, and add your license*:
+To install, *first modify the `values.yaml` file to add your license*:

-	helm install tyk-pro -f ./values.yaml ./tyk-pro -n tyk-ingress
+	helm install tyk-pro -f ./values.yaml ./tyk-pro -n tyk --wait

+> Please note when installing the Tyk Pro chart the --wait argument is important for successful dashboard bootstrap.

-Follow the instructions in the Notes that follow the installation to install the controller for Service Mesh sidecar injection.
+Follow the instructions in the Notes that follow the installation to find your Tyk login credentials.

 ## Installing TIB
 The Tyk Identity Broker (TIB) is a micro-service portal that provides a bridge between various Identity Management Systems such as LDAP, Social OAuth (e.g. GPlus, Twitter, GitHub), legacy Basic Authentication providers, to your Tyk installation (https://tyk.io/docs/getting-started/tyk-components/identity-broker/).